Geometries in perturbative quantum field theory: The -invariant

 Note that many graphs may have the same period.
 The $c_2$ should be a period invariant (Conjecture \ref{con2}).
 In particular, all decompletions of a completed graph conjecturally have the same $c_2$ (the completion conjecture).

 One can use the completion conjecture to limit the number of graphs which may lead to new $c_2$s.
-First, in $\phi^4$ we only need to consider completed graphs.
-Completed 4-regular graphs have primitive decompletions if and only if they are internally 6-connected, i.e.\ the only 4-edge-splits come from cutting off a vertex (Proposition 2.6 in \cite{Scensus}).
-Second, with Proposition 31 in \cite{K3}, the completion conjecture implies that the $c_2$ vanishes if a completed graph has a 3-vertex-split.
-Third, if a completed graph has two triangles $abc$ and $abd$ sharing an edge $ab$ then the $c_2$ is invariant under the (`double triangle') reduction of vertex $a$ by the overcrossing $cd$, $be$, where $e$ is the fourth vertex connected to $a$ ($e$ must not be connected to $b$, Theorem 3.5 in \cite{HSSYc2} using Theorem 35 in \cite{BYc2}).
-This leads to the following definition:
+Firstly, in $\phi^4$ we only need to consider completed graphs.
+Completed 4-regular graphs have primitive decompletions if and only if they are internally 6-edge-connected, i.e.\ the only 4-edge-splits come from cutting off a vertex (Proposition 2.6 in \cite{Scensus}).
+Secondly, with Proposition 31 in \cite{K3}, the completion conjecture implies that the $c_2$ vanishes if a completed graph has a 3-vertex-split.
+Thirdly, if a completed graph has two triangles $abc$ and $abd$ sharing an edge $ab$ then the $c_2$ is invariant under the {\em double triangle} reduction of vertex $a$ by the overcrossing $cd$, $be$, where $e$ is the fourth vertex connected to $a$ ($e$ must not be connected to $b$, Theorem 3.5 in \cite{HSSYc2} using Theorem 35 in \cite{BYc2}).
+This leads to the following definition.